 El Expolio de Cristo is a painting made for the Sacristy of the Cathedral of Toledo between 1577 and 1579.
 Depicting the moment of the Passion of Christ when he is stripped of his clothes, El Greco created one of his most poetic and elevated works.

-However, at that time, the composition of the painting was not well received by the Cathedral’s authorities.
-They felt the artist’s inclusion of the Virgin Mary, Mary Magdalene, and Mary Cleofas, as well as the positioning of the figures in the upper part of the painting, were not in line with the traditional iconography of the scene.
-This led to a dispute between El Greco and the Cathedral, which was only resolved several years later.
+However, the Cathedral’s authorities did not receive the painting’s composition well at that time.
+They believed El Greco’s inclusion of the Virgin Mary, Mary Magdalene, and Mary Cleofas, along with the positioning of the figures in the upper part of the painting, clashed with the scene’s traditional iconography.
+This disagreement sparked a dispute between El Greco and the Cathedral, which resolved only after several years.

 During this lawsuit, both El Greco and other artists expressed their grasp of the true value of his work.
 Several appraisers testified about the canvas that “its value is so great that it is priceless… but considering the misery of the times… it is possible to pay 900 ducats for it”.